ceramicstudio/orbis-lit-langchain/README.md

 a.
 For "Ceramic node URL" enter the following value: `https://ceramic-orbisdb-mainnet-direct.hirenodes.io/`

+This is the default public Ceramic node that the hosted Orbis Studio uses.
+We will leverage this to avoid the setup of a local Ceramic node

 b.
 For "Ceramic Seed" simply click "generate a new one" and go to the next page

 c.
 For "Database configuration" enter the following: